Miscellaneous Calculators

 • Your final is worth: 35%

-The Final Grade Calculator will display the final exam grade necessary to attain the desired final grade.
+The Final Grade Calculator will instantly reveal the final exam score necessary to attain your desired class grade.

 Result You will need a grade of 96.1 or higher on the final.

-Weighted averages include numbers with different abilities to skew the average—thus the term "weighted."
-Unfortunately, many students (and some teachers!) don't understand how to calculate grades using weighted averages because they require more calculations than simple ones.
+Weighted averages incorporate numbers that have varying degrees of impact—or "weight"—on the final result.
+Unfortunately, many students (and even some teachers!) struggle to manually calculate grades using weighted averages because it requires significantly more complex math than finding a simple mean.

-To calculate a weighted average where the total weights equal 1, multiply each grade by its corresponding weight and add them all up.
-Rendered mathematically: g1(w1) + g2(w2) + g3(w3), and so on, where g is each grade and w is the corresponding weight.
-Of course, most syllabi list weights as percentages, so you will need to convert them into decimals first.
-For example, 25% equals 0.25; therefore, 100% equals 1.
+To manually calculate a weighted average when your total weights equal exactly 1 (or 100%), you must multiply each grade by its corresponding weight and add the totals together.
+Expressed mathematically: g1(w1) + g2(w2) + g3(w3), and so on, where g represents each grade and w is the corresponding weight.
+Since most syllabi list weights as percentages, you must convert them into decimals first.
+For example, 25% becomes 0.25; therefore, 100% equals 1.

-The math is slightly different when some grades are missing, and the total weights equal less than one.
-This happens when you use the Final Grade Planning Calculator to determine your current weighted average and the score needed on the outstanding work to get the final grade you want.
+The math shifts slightly when some grades are still missing, meaning your total current weights equal less than one.
+This is the exact scenario you face when using the Final Grade Planning Calculator to determine your current standing and the score needed on remaining work to hit your ultimate goal.

-Mathematically, you would figure out the weighted average the same way.
-However, you need to take the sum of each grade (weight) and divide it by the total weight of the known grades (in decimal form).
+Mathematically, you figure out the base weighted average in a similar fashion.
+However, you must take the sum of each grade multiplied by its weight, and then divide that by the total weight of the known grades (converted to decimal form).

-The formula would be Σgw/Σw where Σgw is the sum of each grade (weight) and Σw is the sum of all weights in decimal form.
+The formula is Σgw/Σw where Σgw is the sum of each grade (weight) and Σw is the sum of all weights in decimal form.

-The complexity of these calculations makes a weighted grade calculator a lifesaver for students.
+Because these manual calculations can easily lead to frustrating math errors, using a dedicated weighted grade calculator is a true lifesaver for busy students.

-Grading is a comparatively recent invention.
-Since 1785, students at Yale have been receiving the Latin equivalents of the words best (optimi), worse (inferiores), and worst (peiores).
-So, Yale was the first university in the United States to assign grades.
+Believe it or not, our modern grading system is a comparatively recent invention.
+Back in 1785, students at Yale University began receiving the Latin equivalents of the words best (optimi), worse (inferiores), and worst (peiores).
+This makes Yale the first university in the United States to assign official grades.

-Before that, American colleges followed the Oxford and Cambridge models, which required frequent attendance at lectures and a weekly dialogue between the student and their proctor, both in person and in writing.
+Before this shift, American colleges followed the traditional Oxford and Cambridge models.
+These systems required regular lecture attendance and a weekly dialogue—both in person and in writing—between the student and their proctor.

-When the proctor or panel of other professors thought the students had shown an appropriate grasp of the subject, the course was declared complete.
-The faculty gave no grade.
-A prospective employer could only compare a student's qualifications through reference letters.
+When a proctor or a panel of professors decided a student had shown an appropriate grasp of the subject, the course was simply declared complete.
+The faculty issued no formal grades.
+A prospective employer could only evaluate a graduate's qualifications by reading reference letters.

-Universities experimented with a wide variety of systems during the 19th century.
-For example, Yale used scales ranging from four to nine points.
-The professors at Harvard experimented with 20 and 100-point scales before deciding that grouping students into five classes, with the lowest class failing the course, was the best they could do.
+During the 19th century, universities experimented with a wide variety of evaluation systems.
+Yale utilized scales ranging from four to nine points.
+Professors at Harvard tested out 20-point and 100-point scales before ultimately deciding that grouping students into five distinct classes—with the lowest class failing the course—was the most effective method.

-To assist professors in evaluating students, William and Mary public research University in the U.S. used the categories: "orderly, accurate, and attentive" or "they have learned little or nothing."
+To assist professors in evaluating students, the College of William & Mary (a public research university in the U.S.) used subjective categories such as "orderly, accurate, and attentive" versus "they have learned little or nothing."

-Our calculators use the percentages and letter grades common in the U.S. However, there are many other ways to assess student progress.
-Here is a quick list of common grading alternatives:
+Our online calculators utilize the standard percentages and letter grades most commonly found in the U.S. education system.
+However, educators use many different methods to assess student progress.
+Here is a quick overview of common grading alternatives:

 • A percentage ranging from 0% to 100%.